YvetteLerma/YvetteLerma/README.md

 About me:

-I thrive in team environments, where I can learn from others and contribute my insights.
-I love tackling challenges head-on.
-Whether it's debugging a tricky issue or architecting a scalable solution, I enjoy the process of finding the best path forward.
-I'm committed to lifelong learning.
+I am currently working on building a firm foundation in .NET framework and C# by working on projects that will increase knowledge in my perferred language.

 While I'm not one to overestimate my abilities, I am ambitious about my career.
-I'm eager to work with forward-thinking teams and contribute to projects that have a real impact.
+I'm eager to work with forward thinking individuals that will provide insight on my journey.

+Outside of tech, I enjoy spending time with my family, deep diving my faith, and making bread.

 ---------
 TECH: